paycoreio/docs/docs/getting-started/faq.md

 <img src="/getting-started/images/faq.svg" alt="QA-chat" style="width: 150px; float: right; padding-left: 10px;">

-# PayCore.io FAQ
+# {{custom.company_name}} FAQ

-Welcome to the Frequently Asked Questions about interaction and working with PayCore.io!
+Welcome to the Frequently Asked Questions about interaction and working with {{custom.company_name}}!
 This list is not conclusive, and we regularly improve and update it with new cases.
-If you don’t find the answer you’re looking for here, submit your request to [our support team](mailto:support@paycore.io), we’ll be happy to help you.
+If you don’t find the answer you’re looking for here, submit your request to [our support team](mailto:{{custom.support_email}}), we’ll be happy to help you.

 ## Troubleshoot Password, Email Address, and Login Problems

 ??? question "Did you not receive new account invitation email?"
-    To register with PayCore.io, you need to give the account manager the existing e-mail address to send the invitation.
+    To register with {{custom.company_name}}, you need to give the account manager the existing e-mail address to send the invitation.
 Firstly, if you cannot find the e-mail, check the Spam folder.

     Contact the account administrator to verify that the address is correct and ask about resending the invitation.
 If the email is still missing, you might need to use another e-mail address.